Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Related reviews

 \subsection{Group 1: Semantic Web technologies in the health domain}

 This group of reviews explores the use of Semantic Web technologies in healthcare.
 Zenuni et al. \cite{zenuni_state_2015} review ontologies and semantic data repositories used in different aspects of the health domain, including hospital systems and health datasets.
 A similar review is conducted by Haque et al. \cite{haque_semantic_2022}, who explore themes such as e-healthcare, disease diagnosis, and information management.
 Peng et al. \cite{peng_literature_2020} and Hammad et al. \cite{hammad_semantic-based_2020} focus on semantic approaches for health data integration and management, including data from wearable devices.
 Dimitrieski et al. \cite{dimitrieski_survey_2016} review ontologies and ontology alignment approaches in healthcare, while Jing et al. \cite{jing_ontologies_2023} focus on ontologies for rule management in clinical decision support systems.
-Although the reviews in this group provide a good overview of the ways in which Semantic Web technologies have been used in the health domain, half of them do not mention sensors or IoT at all, while the other half do not include sensor data as a major focus.
+More recently, Amar et al. \cite{amar_electronic_2024} examine semantic interoperability issues in electronic health records based on the Fast Healthcare Interoperability Resources (FHIR) standard, highlighting how RDF and OWL can improve interoperability.
+The review by Miranda et al. \cite{miranda_semantic_2024} explores how Semantic Web technologies can be used to enhance the interoperability and management of electronic health records in healthcare systems.
+Similarly, Wu et al. \cite{wu_semantics-driven_2025} analyse recent work at the intersection of Semantic Web technologies and electronic health records, with a particular focus on how such technologies can improve data quality.
+Finally, Cui et al. \cite{cui_review_2025} provide a comprehensive review of healthcare knowledge graphs, discussing their construction and use in a wide range of health applications, including clinical decision support and pharmaceutical research.
+Although the reviews in this group provide a good overview of the ways in which Semantic Web technologies have been used in the health domain, five of them do not mention sensors at all, while the remaining five reviews do not include sensor data as a major focus.